wxyhly-en/wxyhly-en.github.io/source/_posts/plus4ds.md

  <!--more-->

 ### Solids of Revolution
-In the previous article, we saw direct product shapes like the bicylinder and some analogues of tori.
+In the previous article, we saw direct product shapes like the duocylinder and some analogues of tori.
 They were filled with many "circular" things, and circles generally come from rotation.
 Let's look at those familiar and unfamiliar geometric shapes in four-dimensional space from the perspective of solids of revolution.
 ##### Cylindrical Prism as a Solid of Revolution
 　　Everyone knows that a rectangle rotated around one edge produces a cylinder, so what can produce a cylindrical prism by rotation?
 Let's analyze a cylinder: its base is a circle, which of course comes from a line segment rotating around an endpoint, while the cylinder "stretches" the line segment into a rectangle and "stretches" the rotation point into a rotation axis.
 So the cylindrical prism is an upgraded rectangle, "stretched" into a rectangular box, rotating around a face.
 ##### What if the face is slightly farther away?